Skardyy/Rhiza/readme.md

 > [!Tip]
 > did you know?
-> Rhiza is the spirit of roots and growth, embodying the hidden strength and connection of the earth. 🌱🌿
+> Rhiza is the spirit of roots and growth 🌱🌿
+> rooting those apps for you